iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 In this blog post, we take a deeper look at the relationship between MAPPO and IPPO from the perspective of code and experiments.
 Our conclusion is: **IPPO with global information is all you need.** According to the principle of CTDE, the centralized value function in MAPPO should be easier to learn than IPPO and unbiased.
 Then why is IPPO, better than paradigms like MAPPO, more useful?
 We propose tree hypotheses:

 1. The independent value functions increase policy diversity and improve exploration capabilities.
-2. The independent value functions are ensemble learning, making the PPO algorithm more robust in unstable multi-agent environments.
+2. The independent value functions are ensemble learning <d-cite key="krawczyk2017ensemble"></d-cite> , making the PPO algorithm more robust in unstable multi-agent environments.
 3. Each agent having its own value function can be seen as an implicit credit assignment.

 Finally, we hope our blog post has helped you.
 We aim to let everyone know the true capabilities of IPPO, not just MAPPO.